ChenSQian/master-thesis/README.md

 This is the repository of Chen's master thesis

 # Set up the environment
-# install transformers
-!pip install pytorch_transformers
-# Mount google drive
+install packages in the requirements.txt

-!pip install -r drive/MyDrive/transformers_cl/requirements.txt
+pip install -r ../requirements.txt